DocAdam/adamthepugh/site/docs/experience/work-history.md

 ### Senior Manager of Technical Writing · 2021–2022

-Managed a remote team of 11 delivering help content for 46 products on a fixed schedule.
+Led a 16-person documentation organization, including 15 writers and one manager, supporting 46 products.
 Worked across engineering, product, and QA to support online help, PDFs, and API guides.

 ### Manager of Technical Writing · 2010–2021